 A dissertation embodying the results of an original investigation in the field of specialization is required of all candidates for the degree of Doctor of Philosophy.
 Before beginning the dissertation, the candidate should submit a prospectus, outlining the problem proposed.
 Copies of this prospectus should be filed with the doctoral committee not later than four weeks after the student is admitted to candidacy.

 The regulations of individual programs should be consulted for details of their dissertation procedures.
-The general format is prescribed in the Procedures to Follow in Preparing a Major Paper, Thesis or Dissertation, which may be obtained from the Administrative Officer in the Office of Graduate Studies or from www.uwindsor.ca/grad.
+The general format is prescribed in the Guidelines for Major Papers, Theses, and Dissertations, which may be obtained from the Administrative Officer in the Office of Graduate Studies or from www.uwindsor.ca/grad.
 Within the dissertation, the student should use formats approved for scholarly publication in the field of specialization and approved by the program coordinator.
 Final checking of the general format of the dissertation is the responsibility of the Office of Graduate Studies , but the student should consult the doctoral committee for instructions as to the internal form of the dissertation.

 A doctoral committee shall notify the Office of Graduate Studies whether, in its view, notice of defense is to be posted, but the decision to proceed shall be contingent upon the report of the external examiner to the Dean of Graduate Studies .